Today – time and money-saving hacks

 - Cancel your magazine subscriptions this will save you money and time wading through all those ads (which will probably tempt you to spend anyway)

-So these are super simple arent they and the list could definitely be expanded.
+So these are super simple time and money-saving hacks arent they and the list could definitely be expanded.

 The Fabulously Frugal Things I’ve Done This Week Linky rules: